jdolny/Docs/docs/installation/server-installation.md

 * Open a web browser
 * Navigate to http://server-ip:8888/Provision/VerifyDb replacing server-ip with your actual ip or FQDN.
 Ex: **http://192.168.56.100:8888/Provision/VerifyDb**
 * The page should respond with the number 60
-* If this step was successful the Toec-API is running and can access the database
+* If this step was successful the Toec-API is running and can access the database.
+If not, verify your web.config file looks correct.

 ---